 Although GoToMeeting is packed with features, one of the main downsides to this option is the cost.
 It’s a little more expensive than other options on our list—without offering any unique features that make the heftier price tag worth it.

-Best for training teams: ClickMeeting
+Best video conferencing app for training teams: ClickMeeting

 ClickMeeting is a popular video conferencing app for small teams—and when we say small teams, we mean four video streams.
 Tops.